more runsless waiting

-Yes, the pace is faster than a Signature trip, as groups of 4 to 6 skiers can manoeuver faster through the terrain and in and out of the helicopter than a group of 11 can.
+Yes, the pace is faster than a Signature trip, as the small number of people skiers and riders in a Small Group can manoeuver faster through the terrain and in and out of the helicopter.

 - How fit do I need to be to Heli-Ski?

 - able to ski/ride in control on most terrain and willing to try black diamond runs

 - comfortable in a variety of snow conditions

 - fit enough to ski/ride for consecutive days